-An assessment of the units by IDP engineers in PY 2018 showed that the cleat setup could pose a personnel safety hazard.
+An assessment of the units by IDP engineers in PY 2018 showed that the cleat setup on the rope spool could pose a personnel safety hazard.
 The cleat components were also integrated with the braking system of the unit.
-In PY 2018, IDP completed minor modifications to the locking brake components and removed the cleats from the stem.
-Performance in the field, however, was inadequate.
-Field team feedback noted the nylon disks that replaced the cleats were inadequate and were more difficult to use.
-The new brake also experienced a failure, and the new braking technique proved to be slower than with the original configuration.
+A modified brake and nylon disks, which replaced the cleat components, were tried in 2018, but performance in the field was inadequate, slower, and experienced a failure.
 In 2019, IDP conducted a thorough analysis of all Sidewinder components.
-The prototype brake and nylon disks have been removed from service and all systems are back in the original configuration.
+The prototype brake and nylon disks were then removed from service and all systems are back in the original configuration.
 IDP also purchased a Kovacs Sidewinder for testing.
 During testing, the Kovacs system did not appear to have enough gear reduction to hold the weight of the auger stem.
 Concerns with the braking system were also witnessed with both the Kovacs and IDP units.

 - 1. Maintain Sidewinder systems Ongoing. - 2.
-Build and test a prototype based on the IDP redesign PY 2023. - 3.
+Build and test a prototype based on the IDP redesign PY 2023 and PY 2024. - 3.
 Improve documentation, potentially adding a training video Contingent upon available budget.